 Without God's gift of enjoyment, Qohelet says, it is better never to have been born (6: 3b-5).
 For some, life can be a living death (Eph.
 2: 1-3).
 While Qohelet emphasizes the sovereignty of God in granting or withholding enjoyment, there is also its corollary, man's responsibility to be grateful for whatever God has given him.
-Most people are not grateful.
-I have met a few bitter old men and women whose sour dispositions make them virtually impossible to be around.
+Many people are not grateful.
+They are bitter.
 No matter how many benefits God has given them, nothing quite satisfies them.
 The problem was not their outward circumstances-which were much better than those of most people in this world-but their attitudes.
-Millions of them are just biding their time in homes for the aged waiting to die, and they are seldom visited even by their own children.
+Millions of them are just biding their time waiting to die, and they are seldom visited even by their own children.

 On the other hand are many old people who are pleasant, lovable and a blessing to anyone who knows them.
 They have accepted the hard things in life along with the good and will not let the "bumps in the road" spoil their enjoyment of the good things.
 Long life to them has been God's favor as well as a favor to all their loved ones.
 My own mother, who is almost 91 years old, is one example.
 She now has severe dementia disabling her from conversing with or even recognizing others, but she was a wonderful mother whom I now miss as if she were already gone.